Art of BI: Hyperion 11 Lifecycle Management (LCM) in Action – Part 1

 An artifact by definitionis an object that has been created for a practical purpose.
-In this case any pieces of your EPM infrasture that contain meta-data or data.
+In this case any pieces of your EPM infrastructure that contain meta-data or data.
 When you use the LCM tool you are able to select individual objects or artifacts during the migration.
 For example, one can migrate a single Essbase database instead of the entire Analytics Server’s database.
 However, one cannot move an individual report object via LCM.
-Like the Avalance Migration tool it is all or nothing for some of the artifacts.
+Like the Avalance Migration tool, it is all or nothing for some of the artifacts.
 Of course, with HFR reports and the like we know that using the Workspace export tool for HFR reports works just fine anyway.

 How does the LCM utility work?

 It’s all XML based.
 That is to say that once you define your migration (i.e.: select which artifacts are to be moved) an XML, file-system based directory structure is created.
 It is created under the Shared Services directory on the server for which Shared Services resides.
 Now, here’s the ugly part which is a bit of a kluge.
-After you define the migration and your XML-based file structure is created, one whom has LCM administrator permissions must then manually move the file-structure from one server environment to the other.
+After you define the migration and your XML-based file structure is created, one who has LCM administrator permissions must then manually move the file-structure from one server environment to the other.
 That can be done either by copying and pasting or via FTP.